Drop Zone (film): Critical response

-Roger Ebert noted: "Drop Zone" is one of those thrillers where the action is so interesting that you almost forgive (or even forget) the plot.
+Roger Ebert gave this movie 2 1/2 stars, noted: "Drop Zone is one of those thrillers where the action is so interesting that you almost forgive (or even forget) the plot.
 The movie is virtually one stunt after another, many of them taking place in mid air, and during the pure action sequences you simply suspend your interest in the story and look at the amazing sights before you."

 Film critic Chris Hicks saw one major problem, "As the film moves along, however, plotting becomes more and more illogical – and late in the film there are bits of business that remove the story so far from reality that audience goodwill is stretched to breaking point.
 Suspension of disbelief is one thing, but this film asks us to abandon it altogether."

 The review in The Washington Post accentuated the positives before dissecting "a bad movie idea" and its predictable improbability.
 Drop Zone currently holds a 39% rating on Rotten Tomatoes based on 23 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.